HomeArticlesComparisonJSON vs YAML vs XML

 For REST APIs and data interchange: JSON.
 Fast, compact, universally supported, no surprises.

 For config files maintained by developers: YAML.
 Comments, anchors, and readability make it the modern standard.
-Quote your strings to avoid type coercion gotchas.
+Quote your strings to dodge type coercion gotchas.

 For enterprise integrations, legacy systems, and formats with no free-choice alternative: XML.
-Its verbosity is a known cost; its schema tooling and transformation pipeline support remain unmatched.
+Its verbosity is a known cost, and its schema tooling and transformation pipeline support remain unmatched.

-The most common mistake is defaulting to XML for a new internal API because "it's enterprise-grade."
+The most common mistake is defaulting to XML for a new internal API because it feels "enterprise-grade."
 JSON is equally robust, far less verbose, and universally supported in modern enterprise stacks.
-Use XML when the integration partner or protocol forces your hand — not as a reflexive default.
+Reach for XML when the integration partner or protocol forces your hand, not as a reflexive default.

 Frequently Asked Questions